Varad-22/Filter-Designing-for-ECG-Signal-Processing/README.md

 ## Overview

 This project focuses on processing ECG signals using analog  filtering techniques.
 The system includes amplification, phase shifting, and multiple filtering stages, including a median filter, notch filter, high-pass filter, and low-pass filter.
 These components work together to enhance signal clarity and remove noise for accurate ECG analysis.
+For more details about the project, checkout this [report](https://docs.google.com/document/d/1m3WGtXcJivpxO5Qh31EQCQH-g_JgQbG-oU1WNG2gprk/edit?tab=t.0)

 ## Problem Statement